Individual Tax Preparation Tool - Complete your tax form online!

 Penalty and Interest Charge

-A penalty of 15% and interest of 6% per annum or fraction thereof is imposed on tax balances paid after the due date.
+A penalty of 15% and the current interest rate (See chart) per annum or fraction thereof is imposed on tax balances paid after the due date.

 Bonus Depreciation and Section 179